egbuniwecemeka/alx-demo_revision/SimpleShell/README.md

 A process is an instance of an executing program with an unique ID. ie a process is a progrm in execution

 what is pid_t??
-pid_t is a signed data type capable of representing a unique id
+pid_t is a signed integer type capable of representing a process id

+i.
+What is a parent process?
+A parent process is a process that creates a child process

+PPID(Parent Process Identifier)
+Unique identifier of the parent process

+How to get ppid?
+getppid()